 We do not disclose Information about our clients or former clients to any nonaffiliated third parties, except as permitted by applicable law or regulation.
 We may share Information with affiliates of Barrington, as well as with nonaffiliated companies that perform various services such as transfer agents, custodians, broker/dealers and other service firms and financial institutions with whom we have relationships.
-One service provider relationship, which we maintain in particular, is with J.P.
-Morgan Clearing Corp.
-J.P.
-Morgan Clearing Corp. clears all of Barrington’s transactions on behalf of our clients.
+One service provider relationship, which we maintain in particular, is with National Financial Services LLC clears all of Barrington’s transactions on behalf of our clients.
 We may also share Information with nonaffiliated companies with which we have joint marketing agreements, such as an agreement with another broker/dealer or registered investment adviser enabling us to offer you certain of its products or services.

 Protection of Information

 All employees are required to protect the confidentiality of Information and to comply with our established policies.
 We restrict access to Information about you to those employees who need to know that Information to provide products or services to you.
 We maintain physical, electronic, and procedural safeguards, within the applicable laws, to guard your Information.